cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/list-with-data.md

 Don't forget to drag and drop `item` Prefab to `itemPrefab` property field of `ItemList` component.
 You can also add a __Sprite__ component to the node as the background.

-We have completed all the work.
+All steps have been completed.
 Now `itemList` node should look like this:

 ![itemlist complete](list-with-data/itemlist-complete.png)